Crunch-io/ta-da/content/dev/features/pptx-exports.md

 ## Future developments

-The PowerPoint download doesn’t display saved *tables* yet, but we are already working on adding native tables and expect those to be included soon.
+The PowerPoint download doesn’t display saved *tables* yet, but we expect those to be included soon.

 ## We need your feedback!